mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 The sequence stops as soon as all the underlying needed connections are found.
 Every time an attempt fails, the host will be blacklisted.
 If after an entire loop a master connection is missing, the connection will be marked as closed.

-#Failover thread
+#Failover additionnal threads

+##Failover loop
+A thread pool is created in case of a master/slave cluster, the size is defined according to the number of connection.
-After a failure on a slave connection, readonly operations are temporary executed on the master connection and a “failover thread” will be launched every 250ms, a maximum of time defined by the “failoverLoopRetries” parameter.
+After a failure on a slave connection, readonly operations are temporary executed on the master connection.
+Some “failover threads” will try to reconnect the failed underlying connections.

-The goal  of this thread is to create a new slave connection, so the readonly operations will be execute on a slave host.
-Each time this thread is launched, it will attempt to connect sequentially to slave hosts until succeeding (not blacklisted host first). fter succeeding, the thread will terminate.
+When a new slave connection is retrieved, this one will be immediatly used if connection was still in read-only mode.

+##Connection validation thread
+An additional thread is created when setting the option "validConnectionTimeout".
+This thread will very that connections are all active.
+This is normally done by pool that call [Connection.isValid()](https://docs.oracle.com/javase/7/docs/api/java/sql/Connection.html#isValid(int)).

 #Application concerns
-When a failover happen a SQLException with sqlState like “08XXX” may be thrown.
+When a failover happen a SQLException with sqlState like “08XXX” or "25S03" may be thrown.

-Here are the different error codes:
+Here are the different connection error codes:

 |Code       |Condition |
 |-----------|:----------|